yux567890/weather-android/README.md

-# weatherPlus-Android
+# weather-Android

 An open-source weather application for Android.

 ## Overview

-WeatherPlus-Android is a comprehensive weather application designed for Android devices.
+Weather-Android is a comprehensive weather application designed for Android devices.
 This app provides users with accurate and up-to-date weather information, forecasts, and related data through an intuitive and user-friendly interface.

 ## Features